cltl/ma-tm-domains-SDG-tracker/README.md

 **correction** Bag of Words is the Baseline system for comparison.
 It performed really well on the original method (i.e. pre-filter for 'poverty and 'aid ' (step 1 above) - making BERT essentially obsolete.
 I figured that we were clearly biased towards those two words in our test set, so I went back to square one and used Jan's lexical lookup on the entire dataset (8 million + articles - unfiltered).
 With *t* keywords set to 4 - it returns around 3000+ articles and the BERT system performs better.

 **BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
 Then the test set is fit to this vector model and predictions made.

+**NEW FOLDER classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared balanced_df_WITH_aid_with_slave_threshold_4_keep.json file and balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle this will output:
+- a classification report for the BERT-based system
+- a classification report for the Baseline system
+- a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.